Reggae, the music genre first developed in Jamaica in the late 1960s

 Experimental music, the term introduced by composer John Cage in 1955

-reggae fusion, the fusion genre of reggae that mixes reggae or dancehall with other genres, such as rock, hip hop, R&B, house, jazz & drum and bass
+Reggae fusion, the fusion genre of reggae that mixes reggae or dancehall with other genres, such as pop, rock, R&B, jazz & drum and bass

 Evi is our best selling mobile app that can answer questions about local knowledge, weather, books, music, films, people and places, recipe ideas, shopping and much more.
 Over the next few months we will be adding all of Evi's power to this site.